WenhaoKong2001/CatDB/design.md

 ```

 ## Block
-Block represent a disk page which usually is 4096 bytes.
+Block represents a disk page which usually is 4096 bytes.
 It needs to be converted into Node in order to do CRUD operation.

 ## Node
 Node represents a memory node which provides Btree operations.It
 needs to be converted into Block when store to disk.

+## KVPair
+A

 ## ConvertServer
 ConvertServer provide the ability to convert a memory node into